Key Stage 3

 What’s good about this approach?

-This qualification in Mathematics encourages students to develop confidence in, and a positive attitude towards, Mathematics and to recognise the importance of Mathematics in their own lives and to society.
-This qualification prepares students to make informed decisions about the use of technology, the management of money, further learning opportunities and career choices.
+The qualification in Mathematics and Statistics encourage students to develop confidence in, and a positive attitude towards, Mathematics and to recognise the importance of Mathematics and Statistics in their own lives and to society.
+These qualifications prepare students to make informed decisions about the use of technology, the management of money, further learning opportunities and career choices.

 How is this qualification taught and assessed?